TresorMitashi/Customer-Churn-Prediction/README.md

    It include sections for data loading, data cleaning, and result
 4. Results

-The main findings of the code can be found at the post available.
+The main findings of the code can be found at the post available here: https://medium.com/@snipermitashi/understanding-customer-churn-in-telecom-f93e5395fdd4

 The main findings of the code can be found at the post available.